alicezhang030/Instagram/README.md

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
 - [DateTools](https://github.com/MatthewYork/DateTools) - date formatting library
-- [SVPullToRefresh + SVInfiniteScrolling
-](https://github.com/samvermette/SVPullToRefresh) - assist with infinite scrolling
+- [SVPullToRefresh + SVInfiniteScrolling](https://github.com/samvermette/SVPullToRefresh) - assist with infinite scrolling

 ## Notes

 Describe any challenges encountered while building the app.

+Updating the like button was more challenging than I originally thought.
+I initially added a liked boolean to each post, but then I realized all of the users access the same boolean.
+So, I then created a new database that store all of the like relations between users and posts.

 ## License